The Landau--Lifshitz--Bloch equation on polytopal domains: Unique existence and finite element approximation: Numerical simulations

-Snapshots of the magnetic spin field $\bff{u}$ at selected times are shown in Figure~\ref{fig:snapshots field 3d sim6}.
-Plot of $\bff{e}_h$ against $1/h$ is shown in Figure~\ref{fig:order sim6}.
-While non-convex three-dimensional polyhedral domain is not covered under our error analysis, it appears that an order of convergence similar to that in Simulation 5 is attained here.
+\item[(O2)] The log-log plot with $h=2^{-j}$, where $j=2,3,4,5$, is shown in Figure~\ref{fig:order sim6} to observe $h\text{-rate}_s^\epsilon$.
+While non-convex three-dimensional polyhedral domain is not covered under our error analysis, it appears that an order of convergence similar to that in Simulation 3 is attained here.